I originally had a single Github repository with a Gradle multi-project setup for a number of libraries.

 This time I did find the answer in the documentation, but in the Build Lifecycle section, when I was looking for something else!

-....if you execute Gradle from within a project with no settings.gradle file, Gradle looks for a settings.gradle file in the following way:
+....if you execute Gradle from within a project with nosettings.gradle

-• If not found yet, it searches parent directories.
+which has the same nesting level as the current dir.- If not found yet, it searches parent directories.

-• If not found yet, the build is executed as a single project build.
+- If not found yet, the build is executed as a single project build.

-• If a settings.gradle file is found, Gradle checks if the current project is part of the multiproject hierarchy defined in the found settings.gradle file.
+file.
 If not, the build is executed as a single project build.
 Otherwise a multiproject build is executed.

 For my scenario, all I needed to do was to rename my root project directory as master ... and now I can execute tasks sub-projects from their own directories.